Madhuparna04/My-Repo/Machine Learning/Principal Component Analysis/README.md

-This Project contents implementation of Principal Component Analysis Algorithm from scratch in python.
+This Project contains implementation of Principal Component Analysis Algorithm from scratch in python.

 The contributors to this project are - Madhuparna, Arpitha, Aniketh and Saurabh Agarwala.